-The Decision-Maker will deliberate in closed session to determine whether the Respondent is responsible for the policy violation(s) in question.
+The Decision-Maker will determine whether the Respondent is responsible for the policy violation(s) in question.
 The preponderance of the evidence standard of proof is used.
-The hearing facilitator may be invited to attend the deliberation by the Chair, but is in attendance only to facilitate procedurally, not to address the substance of the allegations.
+The hearing facilitator may be consulted by the Chair, but is only to facilitate procedurally, not to address the substance of the allegations.